 - Host – your host provider or where you’re website is located or once again, going back to our magazine analogy, it’s the paper you use when you print your magazine

 Again, like blogging platforms, there are many hosting providers to choose from.
 If you want a great and reliable website, then you’ve got to go with a great hosting provider who won’t let you down.
 I use SiteGround.
 It’s highly recommended by other top bloggers and they have great customer service.
-Before jumping the wagon, I decided to test and see if they’re support was as fast as people has said it was.
+Before jumping the wagon, I decided to test and see if they’re support was as fast as people have said it was.
 Indeed, I couldn’t even walk a few steps away from my laptop without getting a notification that I’d been attended to about my query if they’re hosting plan came with an SSL certificate.

 Since I want my website to rank well on Google, be as safe and secure, I wanted to invest in an SSL certificate.
-You know how some website have a “http” and then others have a “https” in front of their domain name?
+You know how some websites have “http” and then others have “https” in front of their domain name?
 The latter means it has an SSL certificate, meaning if any of your readers enter sensitive information, that information is secure.
 SiteGround’s plans all come with a free SSL certificate, so I was thrilled about this.
 If I encountered any problems or had any questions about my site, I had peace of mind that I’d get customer support fast.

 - It’s affordable – their cheapest plan is just $3/month!